gavincabbage/il2missionplanner.com/README.md

 ## Development Setup

 Clone the repository.
 In the repository directory, run `npm install` followed by `bower install` to fetch dependencies.
 Then navigate to the index file in a web browser (e.g. `file:///path/to/index.html`) to access the site.
+Currently most of the app is in `map.js` and `controls.js`.
+There aren't any unit tests yet because I'm lazy and learning how to use Leaflet, but eventually my anxiety will get the better of me and I'll write some tests.

 ## Contact